-There are many species of flowers and plants around the garden that could cause your pet to become ill.
+Many species of flowers and plants around the garden could cause your pet to become ill.
 Some may only cause a mild stomach upset, while others are dangerously poisonous.
-Dogs are naturally inquisitive creatures, and although they probably wouldn’t bother with a shrub that has been in your garden for years, if they find a bulb or an acorn, you can bet that they will have it as a plaything or eaten within a matter of seconds.
+Dogs are naturally curious creatures, and although they probably wouldn’t bother with a shrub that has been in your garden for years, if they find a bulb or an acorn, you can bet that they will have it as a plaything or eaten within a matter of seconds.

-There are many plant varieties that pet owners should avoid growing, with fairly common types such as Dahlias, Marigolds and Geraniums topping the list.
-If eaten, they can bring on health problems such as stomach upset and drooling, to the more serious conditions with damage to the liver, kidneys and nervous system.
-Instead, plant Busy Lizzies, Gerberas, Fuchsia and Sunflowers.
+Pet owners should avoid growing many plant varieties, with fairly common types such as Dahlias, Marigolds and Geraniums topping the list.
+Eating can bring health problems such as stomach upset and drooling to the more severe conditions that damage the liver, kidneys and nervous system—instead, plant Busy Lizzies, Gerberas, Fuchsia and Sunflowers.

 Some plant varieties you must try and avoid if you are a pet owner are:

-Daffodil – it’s not only the bulbs that we need to be wary of, if daffodil flowers are eaten, your dog may become ill.
-Symptoms include changes to heart rate, fits, collapse or appearing wobbly or sleepy.
+It’s not only the bulbs we need to be wary of; if daffodil flowers are eaten, your dog may become ill.
+Symptoms include changes in heart rate, fits, collapse or appearing wobbly or sleepy.
 Read our article on Daffodils

-Tomato – it’s the stems and leaves of the tomato plant that are lethal to dogs if consumed, yet the ripe, tomato fruit itself shouldn’t cause any problems.
-Look out for slow heart rate, difficulty breathing, weakness and stomach upset.
+The stems and leaves of the tomato plant are lethal to dogs if consumed, yet the ripe tomato fruit itself shouldn’t cause any problems.
+Look for slow heart rate, difficulty breathing, weakness and stomach upset.

-Fungi – although not many of us will grow mushrooms in the garden, on our dog walks it’s quite common to come across fungi, and while some species are edible, others are very toxic.
-If poisonous varieties are eaten, symptoms may arise within a speedy ten minutes, vomit or blood in the stools, fits or hallucinations.
+Although not many of us will grow mushrooms in the garden, on our dog walks, it’s quite common to come across fungi, and while some species are edible, others are very toxic.
+If poisonous varieties are eaten, symptoms may arise within ten minutes, vomit or blood in the stools, fits or hallucinations.
 If possible, take a sample of the affecting mushroom along to the Vet’s to help them to identify the species and treat your dog accordingly.

 Other garden items that could potentially poison or cause illness to your pet are: